Is she a feminist?

 Rand Paul in contrast has said that the Wall Street bailout was “anything but conservative.”
 The banks don’t want anyone who will question the banking system as it is now.
 They certainly don’t want a president which is as informed as to the workings of Wall Street as Rand Paul.
 It was Rand’s dad after all who popularized the call to “End the Fed.”
 Wall Street and the Fed are inseparable.
 Ending the Fed would mean ending the current era of crony Wall Street.
 And that friends, simply can’t happen.

-Colorado is a political bell weather.
-It is an interesting mix of rural and city, hippy and frontierspeople, gun nuts and gun control laws, new west and old west.
+Colorado is a political bellwether.
+It is an interesting mix of rural and city, hippie and frontierspeople, gun nuts and gun control laws, new west and old west.
 It is perhaps the purplist of purple states.
 And right now Rand Paul is not quite crushing Hillary Clinton, but soundly ahead of her in this very important electoral state.